javiervidrua/javiervidrua.github.io/_posts/2020-11-14-WSL-and-VirtualBox-VMware-at-the-same-time.md

 At this point you might be thinking "**Wait, so you're telling me that I have to choose one or the other?!?!**"

-The answer is "**No, but you'll have to choose one of two options**"
+The answer is "**No, but you'll have to choose one of three options**"

 The options you have are those:
 * Manually change which virtual machine plattform will be possible to use at a certain time.